tidalmigrations/tidalmigrations.github.io/pages/api/get_several.md

 ## Getting all the Move Groups:
 #### GET api/v1/move_groups {#getallmg}

-Returns a collection of all the move groups and its applications, database instances, and servers that are created by the authenticating user.
+Returns a collection of all the move groups and its applications, database instances, and servers of the application.

 ### Example Request